shrey0303/Fix-Protocol/README.md

 | `alignas(64)` on `ParsedMessage` | 64 bytes is the cache line width on x86.
 Misaligned structs can span two cache lines, requiring two L1 fetches for a single access. | Wastes up to 63 bytes of padding per object.
 Acceptable for a 1024-slot pool. |
 | Single-pass encoder with header backfill | FIX requires tag 8 (BeginString) and tag 9 (BodyLength) before the body, but body length isn't known until the body is written.
 Writing the body at a reserved offset and backfilling the header avoids a two-pass approach. | One `memmove` of ~170 bytes (L1-hot).
 Alternative: gather-write (`writev`) at the network layer. |

-## What This Project Is Not

-This is a parser, not a session engine.
-It does not include:
-- TCP connection management or non-blocking I/O
-- Heartbeat timer or keep-alive logic
-- Resend request handling for sequence gaps
-- FIX dictionary loaded from XML — tag definitions are compile-time `constexpr` constants

-These would be required for a production FIX gateway.
-The parser itself stays pure and stateless (except for sequence tracking) so it can be embedded in any session layer.

 ## Benchmark Results